Identified Materiality

 • Creation of sustainable corporate value through building trust with stakeholders

-①Mizuno Fair Play Hotline awareness among Mizuno employees: 100% / Not surveyed*
+①Mizuno Fair Play Hotline awareness among Mizuno employees:90.5%

 Responsibility for Safe and High-Quality Products